OisikaJana/Simple-Expense-Tracker-by-kotlin/README.md

     Connect an Android device via USB or start an emulator.
     Click Run > Run 'app' in Android Studio, or press the green play button in the toolbar.
     The app will launch on the connected device/emulator, showing the UI you created in XML.

+# How to Use the App

+    i.
+Add Expense: Enter an amount in the "Enter Amount" field and a category (e.g., Food, Transport) in the "Enter Category" field, then click "Add Expense". ii.
+View Summary: Click "View Summary" to see a summary of all expenses grouped by category in a ListView. iii.
+That’s it!
+You now have a simple Android Expense Tracker app that runs on your device or emulator.